 His folding diableries are labyrinthine in content, unfolding with the extending viewing.
 In Death and the Miser (on loan from Washington’s National Gallery of Art), his titular miser, is sprawled on his deathbed as a skeleton opens the door and points an arrow at his form.
 At his bedside, an angel harkens his gaze to behold a crucifixion figure, hung with light streaming towards him, interrupted by a stream of ghoulish figures.
 One peers down from the bed’s canopy with a torch, casting cinders into the black foreground, while another offers the dying man a sack of coins, seeking to to bribe him away from salvation with material lures.
 The composition itself suggests the miser’s actions before his fatal punishment, and positions the angel as a pious guide to salvation despite impending evil.
 It is a choice between Heaven and Hell, eternal paradise and interminable perdition.
 This polarization surfaces often in Bosch’s work, yet is rendered doubly interesting here.
 Examination of the underdrawing shows that Bosch first painted the sack of coins in the dying man’s hand, whereas in the final version, it is the demon tempting the miser: it is a question of faith suspended that calls the viewer to question his own morality.
 “Responsibility for the decision lies with the man himself; it is he, after all, who will have to bear the consequences: will it be heaven or hell?” states the exhibition catalogue.

 Although the public face of Bosch was that of a popular townsman and respected Catholic, his private terrors, pangs, and plights surface in his paintings and drawings.
 Awash in apocalyptic expectation and even saintly temptations, he presents viewers the vivid nightmares of his time, the human soul balanced between sin and salvation.
 In this comprehensive show, Hieronymus Bosch reveals himself from his triptychs and, taken in one long measure, welcomes viewers to detect patterns in his iconography and phantasmagoric imagery.
 Bosch evokes reflection on each of our own inner searching, pulled by devices of “Earthly Delights,” only to understand how the human condition Bosch portrays is universal and ageless.
+The exhibition is accompanied by an innovative online advertising campaign created by The Marketing Heaven, enabling virtual acquaintance with some works of this artist through the catalog.
+How successful is campaign?
+The fact that it received a rather impressive number of likes of art lovers says enough.
+Still, this should not be surprising, because visually oriented social media platforms like Pinterest, in addition to providing greater visibility of the works of various artists, give a great opportunity to communicate with the audience.
+And in an age when social media has become a part of everyday life, this campaign once again points to the importance of using digital forms of communication to bring art closer to the audience.

 — Quincy Childs